Upper Cabinets With Glass Doors: How to Nail This Look

 Moderate

-Adds character, hides smudges, cottage/farmhouse
+Adds character, hides smudges, cottage and farmhouse

 Beveled